A woman with a backpack standing on a boardwalk in the mountains.

-The trail system in the mountain areas
+The mountain trail system

 Winter trails